SingularisArt/DeathVim/README.md

 ### Remove/Disable plugins

-All you have to do to disable a plugin is to remove the calling the `init.lua` file.
+All you have to do to disable a plugin is to remove the calling from the `init.lua` file.
 If you want to permanently remove a plugin, remove it's submodule using the following command:

 ```bash
 git rm --cached pack/bundle/opt/PLUGIN-NAME